 These guys are my favourites and they’re the highest nut source of monounsaturated fats, like those found in olive oil.
-And we all know how healthy olive oil is, right?
+And I’m sure you know how healthy olive oil is, right?
 They’re also rich in omega-3 fats, fibre, protein, magnesium (great for relaxation and muscle function!), and copper.

 This nut is one of my all round kitchen staples.
 From the milk, to the oil, to the yummy shredded meat, coconut contains medium chain triglycerides, which are a type of fat preferentially burned by the body, so they won’t be stored on your booty.
 Everybody wins!